ulen2000/Performance-Evaluation-of-Dynamic-Adaptive-Streaming-over-Information-Centric-Networking/README.md

 ./waf --run ndn-file-simple-example1 --vis
 ```

-### Tracing File Transfers
+## Tracing File Transfers

-For more information about the file transfer, especially the download speed, we have implemented file transfer tracers on the consumer side, similar to existing tracers in ndnSIM.
+For better understanding of the file transfer process, especially the download speed, file transfer tracers are implemented on the consumer side.
+These tracers output information about the file download start, receipt of the manifest, and completion of the file download.

  At first, we need to add 3 functions to  our previous scenario.
 They will deal with printing information to the console:
 ```cplusplus
 // FileDownloadedTrace is called when the file download finished void